Drumragh Integrated College: Staff

-The current principal is I. Kirk.
+The current principal is Imelda C Kirk.
+The school consists of up to 25 teachers in different departments that consist from ICT, Music, H.E, English, Math and History and so forth.
 Shaun McBride is the chairman of the school's Board of Governors.

 Notable former pupils

 Janet Devlin: song artist who came 5th in the X-factor in 2011.